 Gas service and maintenance

-To keep our tenants safe and warm we work with our contractor, PH Jones, to ensure all gas appliances in our properties are working properly.
+We will keep our tenants safe and warm and work with our contractor, PH Jones, to ensure all gas appliances in our properties are working properly.

 What we did last year